smatch-pepr-sn/smatch-pepr-sn.github.io/README.md

     You can add more markdown text here.

-- To add a picture, add the image in `assets/img/people/` and update the header.
+- To add a picture, [add an image in `assets/img/people/`](https://github.com/smatch-pepr-sn/smatch-pepr-sn.github.io/upload/gh-pages/assets/img/people), and update the header above with its name

 # Adding publications